 - the conduct causes that person to either suffer emotional distress or reasonably fear for their safety or the safety of an immediate family member.

-In comparison to interfering with a judicial proceeding, stalking is a much more severe crime in Arizona.
+Compared to interfering with a judicial proceeding, stalking is a much more severe crime in Arizona.
 The offense is a Class 3 felony that is punishable by up to eight years and nine months in prison.

 4.2 Threatening or intimidating – ARS 13-1202